How to host a website in local IIS in windows 10

 Start Menu

-2. In your IIS manager, expand the sites folder and right click on Default Web Sites.
+2. In your IIS manager, expand the sites folder and right-click on Default Web Sites.
 Then select Explore to open the root directory.

 Internet Information Services Manager(IIS)

-3. Once the root directory is open, we can create a folder for our ASP.NET directory location. wwwroot is the default IIS directory, but if you want to select different location, you can specify it later after we are done creating the build files for our ASP.NET MVC Application.
+3. Once the root directory is open, we can create a folder for our ASP.NET directory location. wwwroot is the default IIS directory, but if you want to select a different location, you can specify it later after we are done creating the build files for our ASP.NET MVC Application.
 In this tutorial, this is the directory that I use. wwwroot » MySites.

 www root directory